 Article 15 of China’s Work-Related Injury Insurance Regulations provides that employees who suddenly die from illness during working hours and at the workplace—or who die within 48 hours after emergency resuscitation fails—may be treated as having died from a work-related cause, noted IT Times (IT时报), a Shanghai-based publication.

-In practice, however, defining “working hours,” “the workplace,” and the “48-hour rule” has been a complex task, often leading to delays and disputed rulings.
+In practice, however, defining “working hours,” “the workplace,” and the “48-hour rule” has been a complex task, often leading to delayed and disputed rulings.
 Courts have also frequently issued inconsistent interpretations, IT Times pointed out.

 On December 27, 2025, 37-year-old Zhang Liang (张亮), an engineer at Beijing Fanghong Intelligent Technology Co., Ltd. (北京方鸿智能科技有限公司), met friends for a simple meal before returning to work.
 As he stood up to leave, he suddenly felt unwell, collapsed, and later died despite emergency treatment.